Abington Sod Installation Services

 Contact Abington’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Abington begins with responsible turf and soil material management.
-Existing turf must be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
-Bulk soil disposal or importation is managed at the Transfer Station or composting facility, with permits, fees, and operating hours set by the Abington Department of Public Works
+Existing turf should be disposed of through seasonal yard waste collection (April–November), using only biodegradable bags as required by MassDEP.
+Bulk soil disposal or importation must be coordinated with the local transfer station or composting facility, observing all permit, fee, and operating hour requirements.
+For topsoil, use screened loam with pH 6.0–7.0, 3–5% organic matter, and ensure it is pathogen-free.
+Sod must be delivered fresh (within 24–48 hours of harvest), at 1–1.5 inch thickness, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal projects are essential for large deliveries and staging.

 500 Gliniewicz Way, Abington, MA 02351